-Who's a chocolate lover?
+Who’s a chocolate lover like us?
 Silly question, we know 🙂

-Well, this is the one chocolate recipe we are asked for over and over, so we thought we'd share!
-You have to try this recipe for Dark Chocolate Fudge Brownies.
+Well, this is the one chocolate recipe we are asked for over and over, so we thought we’d share!
+You have to try our favorite brownie recipe for the best Dark Chocolate Fudge Brownies

 For chewy, dark chocolate brownies, you’ll need:

-- Dark Chocolate Morsels - we like Nestle morsels, but your favorite brand of chocolate chips will work.
+• Dark Chocolate Morsels – we like Nestle morsels, but your favorite brand of chocolate chips will work.
+You’ll divide these before adding them to the recipe.

-- Granulated Sugar - It makes the centers soft and the tops crinkly.
+• Granulated Sugar – It makes the centers soft and the top of the brownies crackly.

 You’ll find the measurements and instructions in the printable recipe card below.